 Ensure that website/app is using comprehensive security system

 After carrying out an in-depth assessment of infrastructure and system security, next step is the implementation of cloud security system, which is capable of protecting the whole system from internal procedures and controls to external threats.
 An extensive security system will help you to stabilize your platform and help you to protect the sensitive information of your customers, stakeholders, and employees.
 To develop an effective risk management program for long-term protection, always use a Comprehensive Information Security Management System.
 After enforcing comprehensive ISMS, you can efficiently safeguard company data along with integrity, confidentiality, and availability of business.
 In short, a wide-ranging security system can completely protect business information and applications regardless of the industry and company size.
-A reliable cloud security system consists of firewalls, Web Application Firewall, intrusion detection, DDoS Mitigation, VPN, Access Management, Log Management and Patch Management.
+A reliable cloud security system consists of firewalls, Web Application Firewall, intrusion detection, DDoS Mitigation, SSL certificate, VPN, Access Management, Log Management and Patch Management.

 Don’t ignore adding additional cloud security